Smith And Nephew Hip Replacement Lawsuit

 Metallosis From Metal Hips

-Metallosis (metal, chromium, or cobalt poisoning) occurs after metallic components from hip replacements rub against one another resulting in the accumulation of metal in the body’s soft tissue.
+Cobalt or chromium poisoning which is also known as “Metallosis,” occurs after metallic components from hip replacements rub against one another resulting in the accumulation of metal in the body’s soft tissue.
 Also, Metallosis has occurred in patients that are sensitive to the implant, or for other unknown reasons.
 Over the last 40 years, this condition has been observed in an estimated 5% of metal hip replacement implant patients.
 If you have a metal hip implant and experience elevated cobalt or chromium levels in your blood, you should seek legal and medical guidance immediately.

 Smith and Nephew Hip Replacement Lawyers